8base/Documentation/docs/projects/frontend/app-components-other-components-chip.md

 The _Chip_ component represents an input, attribute or action.
 It allows the user to enter information, make selections, filter content or trigger actions.

+The appearance of the *Chip* component can change based on the type of *Event* attached to it.
+For example, a small close icon displays on the *Chip* component when an "On Delete" event is attached.

 ### Properties

 <table>